 Abstract

-Immunomodulatory agents (IMiDs) and the next-generation Cereblon (CRBN) E3 ligase modulators (CELMoDs), targeting the IKZF1/IKZF3-IRF4-MYC axis, are effective therapies for multiple myeloma (MM) across all stages of disease.
-Resistance to treatment can be acquired following exposure, but a subset of patients have primary resistance, with both states necessitating the development of alternative treatment strategies.
-Enhancer of zeste homolog 2 (EZH2) has been shown to have increased expression at myeloma relapse and higher expression is associated with a shorter progression free survival from diagnosis.
-EZH2 inhibitors have been studied as a single agent in myeloma and in combination treatments to overcome drug resistance in other malignancies.
-In this study KMS-11 and RPMI-8226 myeloma cell lines are used as models of primary IMID resistance, demonstrating persistent Interferon regulatory factor 4 (IRF4) expression after IMiDs/CELMoDs exposure without loss of cell viability.
-The combination of Tazemetostat, an FDA-approved EZH2 inhibitor, with IMiDs/CELMoDs significantly reduces IRF4 expression, induces apoptosis, and leads to synergistic cell death in these resistant cell lines.
-Further investigations reveal that the synergistic effect of EZH2 inhibition appears specific to IMiDs/CELMoDs, is CRBN-dependent and rescued by IRF4 overexpression.
-Mechanistically, Tazemetostat appears to reduce IKZF1 binding to the IRF4 promoter and super-enhancer, explaining how the combination with IMiDs/CELMoDs which also have this effect may reach the threshold required to suppress IRF4 expression and ultimately inhibit MM cell growth in resistant cell lines.
+Immunomodulatory agents (IMiD) and the next-generation cereblon (CRBN) E3 ligase modulators (CELMoD), targeting the IKZF1/IKZF3-IRF4-MYC axis, are effective therapies for multiple myeloma (MM) across all stages of disease.
+Resistance to treatment can be acquired following exposure, but a subset of patients has primary resistance, with both states necessitating the development of alternative treatment strategies.
+Enhancer of zeste homolog 2 (EZH2) has been shown to have increased expression at myeloma relapse and higher expression is associated with a shorter progression-free survival from diagnosis.
+EZH2 inhibitors have been studied as single agents in myeloma and in combination treatments to overcome drug resistance in other malignancies.
+In this study KMS-11 and RPMI-8226 myeloma cell lines were used as models of primary IMiD resistance, demonstrating persistent interferon regulatory factor 4 (IRF4) expression after IMiD/CELMoD exposure without loss of cell viability.
+The combination of tazemetostat, a Food and Drug Administration-approved EZH2 inhibitor, with IMiD/CELMoD significantly reduced IRF4 expression, induced apoptosis, and led to synergistic cell death in these resistant cell lines.
+Further investigations revealed that the synergistic effect of EZH2 inhibition appeared specific to IMiD/ CELMoD, was CRBN-dependent and was rescued by IRF4 overexpression.
+Mechanistically, tazemetostat appeared to reduce IKZF1 binding to the IRF4 promoter and super-enhancer, explaining how the combination with IMiD/CELMoD which also have this effect may reach the threshold required to suppress IRF4 expression and ultimately inhibit MM cell growth in resistant cell lines.
 Our findings highlight a potential strategy for treating MM patients with IMiD resistance.

 Figures & Tables